TalhaJuikar/homelab/README.md

 I've structured dependencies between components through careful Kustomization ordering, which has eliminated deployment race conditions that previously caused issues.
 For example, cert-manager must be fully operational before any IngressRoute resources with TLS can be deployed.

-## 🖥️ Cluster Architecture
+## 🖥️ Clusters

-My multi-cluster architecture consists of:

-- **Skynet**: A compact three-node RKE2-based management cluster that runs Rancher for fleet management, allowing me to quickly provision and destroy clusters for experimentation
-- **Morpheus** *(Decommissioned)* : A robust six-node KubeADM-based cluster with highly available control planes, ensuring resilience and optimal performance for application workloads
-- **Skywalker**: A specialized Talos Linux-based cluster for specific workloads requiring enhanced security.
-Sucessor to Morpheus, leveraging Talos's immutable infrastructure model.
+- **Skywalker**: A Talos Linux-based cluster with highly available control planes leveraging Talos's immutable infrastructure model.
-- **Swanson**: A dedicated cluster for services that are exposed to the internet, such as my portfolio website and Jellyfin media server.
-This cluster is designed with strict security policies and network isolation to minimize exposure.
-- **Gringotts** *(Blueprint)* : A dedicated talos based cluster running HashiCorp Vault for secure secrets management, ensuring that sensitive data is stored and accessed securely across all clusters.

 ## 🚀 Deployed Applications & Services